Teacher: United States

 The American Federation of Teachers' teacher salary survey for the 2006–07 school year found that the average teacher salary was $51,009.
 In a salary survey report for K-12 teachers, elementary school teachers had the lowest median salary earning $39,259.
 High school teachers had the highest median salary earning $41,855.
 Many teachers take advantage of the opportunity to increase their income by supervising after-school programs and other extracurricular activities.
 In addition to monetary compensation, public school teachers may also enjoy greater benefits (like health insurance) compared to other occupations.
 Merit pay systems are on the rise for teachers, paying teachers extra money based on excellent classroom evaluations, high test scores and for high success at their overall school.
 Also, with the advent of the internet, many teachers are now selling their lesson plans to other teachers through the web in order to earn supplemental income, most notably on TeachersPayTeachers.com.
 The United Nations Sustainable Development Goal 4 also aims to substantially increase the supply of qualified teachers through international cooperation by 2030 in an effort to improve the quality of teaching around the world.

+According to a 2024 study, the status of being a teacher in the United States (as measured by occupational prestige, interest among students, the number of individuals preparing for entry, and on-the-job satisfaction) was at its lowest levels since the 1950s.